-Southeastern Massachusetts located on the “biceps” of the Cape Cod arm.
-Bordered by Cape Cod Bay on the north, Nantucket Sound on the south, Sandwich and Mashpee on the west, and Yarmouth on the east.
-Barnstable is 53 miles east of Fall River, 69 miles southeast of Boston, and 250 miles from New York City.
-Town Hall is located at 367 Main Street, Hyannis, MA 02601.
-The main number is 508-862-4600.
+Southeastern Massachusetts is located in the position which can be best described as the biceps of the Cape Cod arm.
+Surrounded by Cape Cod Bay on the northern edge, Nantucket south, Mashpee and Sandwich west, and Yarmouth east.
+Located 53 miles east of Fall River, 69 miles from southeast Boston, and 250 miles from New York City.
+Town Hall is located at 367 Main Street, Hyannis, and the telephone number is 508-862-4600.

 |Cahoon Museum of American Art||4676 Falmouth Road||508-428-7581||Cotuit||Seasonal.
 Reopens end of March.
 10 – 4 Tuesday – Saturday; 1 – 4 Sunday.
 Collection of 19th-century American art and primitive paintings by Ralph and Martha Cahoon.
 Regular exhibitions and part of permanent collection on view, as well as gift shop.
 Yearly Brush Off summer festival with auction, artists painting live, food, and music on Cotuit Village Green.
 Museum Admission: General $10, seniors & students $8, Members and children under 12 free.|